You might be wondering why the

 PSPDFKit.framework folder is more than 160 MB in size.
 This can be irritating at first, especially considering that Apple only allows downloading apps over cellular data if they are smaller than 100 MB.
 However, this is not the size your users will get.

 The PSPDFKit SDK covers most of the PDF specification, which contains thousands of pages and is therefore quite complex.
 PSPDFKit includes a complete PDF renderer, cryptography, and many UI components.
 This results in a lot of code and a sizable binary, although there are certain factors that make it appear larger than it actually is.
 We’re working hard to ensure the framework size stays as small as possible.

 The SDK binary includes slices for i386, x64, armv7, and arm64.
 For armv7 and arm64, bitcode is included as well, which basically results in six different slices.
 (Learn more about bitcode here.)
 Each slice is a full and complete copy of the SDK, and only one slice is required for your users.
 During integration, a script runs to ensure that the Simulator slices (i386, x64) are stripped away from our SDK, resulting in a size reduction of about 30 percent.

 Bitcode is by far the largest size contributor.
 As bitcode is unoptimized code in a generic format, it takes up a lot of space.
 Since bitcode is not architecture independent, slices are emitted for both armv7 and arm64.
-These slices are very large, at more than 50 MB per slice, so support for bitcode alone is about 100 MB.
+These slices are very large, coming in at more than 50 MB per slice, so support for bitcode alone is about 100 MB.